 This is particularly the case when it comes to one of Britain’s most penal taxes – inheritance tax, levied at 40%.
 Our guide on trusts for inheritance tax planning contains further details.

 Inheritance Tax (IHT) is often referred to as ‘the voluntary tax’ because there are ways in which it can be avoided.

-Under current legislation IHT is payable for on an individual estate where total assets exceed the Nil Rate Band of £325,000.
-For a couple the tax is only payable on second death, assuming that all assets pass from husband to wife (or vice versa) on first death.
+Under current legislation, IHT is payable for on an individual estate where total assets exceed the Nil Rate Band of £325,000.
+For a couple the tax is only payable on the second death, assuming that all assets pass from husband to wife (or vice versa) on the first death.

 While saving tax is important it should not be done to the detriment of the client’s own position.
-Sound responsible planning in this area looks at options which do not adversely impact on the client’s own requirements which we believe should be the number one priority.
+Sound responsible planning in this area looks at options that do not adversely impact the client’s own requirements which we believe should be the number one priority.